nonlocalmodels/NLMech/docs/paper.md

 *  Army Research Office Grant # W911NF-16-1-0456 to PI Dr. Robert Lipton (Professor at Louisiana State University).
 This grant supported Prashant K. Jha on a postdoctoral position from October 2016 - July 2019.
 *  Canada Research Chairs Program under the Canada Research Chair in Multiscale Modelling of Advanced Aerospace Materials held by M. Lévesque; Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grants Program under Discovery Grant RGPIN-2016-06412.
+* We are gratefuly for the support of the Google Summer of Code program funding internships.

 For a updated list of previous and current funding, we refer to the corresponding [NLMech website](https://github.com/nonlocalmodels/NLMech#acknowledgements).